radzserg/rsdi/README.md

 ![architecture](docs/RSDI_architecture.jpg "RSDI Architecture")

-An application always has an entry point, be it a web application or a CLI application.
+An application always has an entry point, whether it is a web application or a CLI application.
 This is the only place where you should configure your dependency injection container.
 The top level components will then have the lower level components injected.
 The entry point is the dirtiest place in your application, but everything is clean behind it.